 Repositioning cruises can be a fantastic deal.
 They offer interesting itineraries and sometimes more interesting ports.

 7. Book your flights and travel insurance separate.

 Unless the cruise line is offering a discount on flights, it is usually cheaper to arrange these yourself.

-Save money on cruise drinks and dining.
+Tips to save money on cruise drinks and dining.